F1ll0y/ChromiumEmbeddedPHP/src/cef/README.txt

   WebGL using SwiftShader's Vulkan library as ANGLE's Vulkan backend.
 Without these files the aforementioned capabilities may fail when GPU acceleration is disabled or unavailable.

-* SwiftShader support
-  * swiftshader/libEGL.dll
-  * swiftshader/libGLESv2.dll
-  Deprecated support for software rendering using SwiftShader's GL libraries.
-  Used as an alternative to SwANGLE when the `--use-gl=swiftshader-webgl` command-line flag is specified.

 LICENSING